Sam-Mucyo/dist-clock-sim/notebook.md

 We also decided to scope the project into 2 milestones:
 For v1, we'd get something running in Python.
 For v2, we thought of a potential extension, building a separate simulation in C++

+### **Design Choices**
+**Data structures:** We switched from using arrays to thread-safe queues for message handling to avoid race conditions in asynchronous operations.

+**Decoupling:** we plan to decouple the VM component to facilitate future implementation in C++.

+**Parameterization:** We added command line arguments to control clock rate variations and internal event probabilities, so we could experiment more flexibly.

 ### **Challenges**